wavefrontHQ/docs/pages/doc/query_language_reference.md

 </tr>
 <tr>
 <td><a href="ts_count.html">count(<strong>expression</strong>&lbrack;,<strong>metrics|sources|sourceTags| tags|&lt;pointTagKey&gt;</strong>&rbrack;)</a></td>
 <td>Returns the number of series that are reporting.
-If there are gaps of data in <strong>expression</strong>, they will first be filled in with interpolation.</td>
+If there are gaps of data in the expression, they are first filled in using interpolation if at least 1 known value is available.</td>
 </tr>
 <tr>
 <td><a href="ts_rawcount.html"> rawcount(<strong>expression</strong>&lbrack;,<strong>metrics|sources|sourceTags|tags|&lt;pointTagKey&gt;</strong>&rbrack;)</a></td>